joshlarue/classroom-site/README.md

 # Classroom Site for Teachers

-This is a customizable site for teachers to provide updates to their class and their students' parents.
+This is a full-stack customizable site for teachers to provide updates to their class and their students' parents.
+It utilizes Next.js, React, TypeScript, TailwindCSS, and PostgreSQL.

 ## Features (Will Have)